LONGLEAF FREQUENTLY ASKED QUESTIONS (FAQS)

 • To copy a big file or thousands of small files, use GLOBUS.

-• To copy small sized files use the cp command from a login node on longleaf.unc.edu or dogwood.unc.edu.
+• To copy small sized files use the cp command from a login node on longleaf.unc.edu or sycamore.unc.edu.

 For transfers from your desktop or home computer, or another computer external to Research Computing, to one of the Research Computing, there are several methods: